💲Making Money With AI The Right Way | Role Clarity, Setup & Expectations — Chapter Six

 That relief is temporary.

-When outcomes materialize, responsibility returns — without warning.
+When outcomes materialize, responsibility returns — fully attached.

 Selective Use Is Responsible Use